burak091/fedora-linux-user-disk-samba-management/README.md

 <img width="600" height="252" alt="image" src="https://github.com/user-attachments/assets/775cde45-8c60-4f92-bae6-da724ac2ce95" />
 <br>These permission commands are explained in the Samba installation and file sharing section of the project.The commands were re-executed to configure the permissions and ownership of the files added to the shared directories.<br>
 <img width="743" height="661" alt="image" src="https://github.com/user-attachments/assets/e884d5e0-79b1-4a7a-8d06-76b7d4e44d92" />
-<br>In the next step, a shortcut to the first shared directory on the Linux system will be created on the host operating system, Windows 11.<br>
+<br>In the next step, a shortcut to the first shared directory on the Linux system will be created on the host operating system, Windows 11.
+On the Windows 11 host system, the Desktop is opened and the mouse pointer is moved to an empty area.<br>
+Left click>New>Shortcut
 <img width="610" height="451" alt="image" src="https://github.com/user-attachments/assets/010a3c56-95a9-4ab5-9ebb-05c3c81e010e" />
 <img width="740" height="679" alt="image" src="https://github.com/user-attachments/assets/e461e633-1c60-4ba4-844e-be19b37834b3" />
 <img width="452" height="500" alt="image" src="https://github.com/user-attachments/assets/074ff10d-d7ac-4e79-8c76-29ac71d83aad" />